-- physical distancing

-- hand washing

-- wearing a face mask

-- COVID-19 testing and quarantine/isolation as required by your state/territory.
+- physical (social) distancing - hand washing or use of hand hygiene solution - wearing a face mask - COVID-19 testing and quarantine/isolation as required

-If you have been vaccinated with two doses of Comirnaty, you should still get a COVID-19 test if you have symptoms that meet testing criteria according to your local health authority (e.g. fever, cough, sore throat).
+If you have been vaccinated with two doses of COVID-19 Vaccine AstraZeneca, you should still get a COVID-19 test if you have symptoms that meet testing criteria according to the Department of Health Victoria (e.g. fever, cough, sore throat).